ejpaboncancel/ejpabon.github.io/about.md

 <br>

 <p align="justify">
-Interview posted by the UPRM News Organization, *Prensa RUM*, regarding my experience in the 2018 UPRM STEM and Pre-Engineering Camp the summer before entering the univerity.
+Interview posted by the UPRM News Organization, <i>Prensa RUM</i>, regarding my experience in the 2018 UPRM STEM and Pre-Engineering Camp the summer before entering the univerity.
 </p>

 <!-- YouTube responsive embed -->